kelate/registry-config/README.md

-# Sample Spring Cloud Config for the JHipster Registry
+# Sample Spring Cloud Config for the Kelate Registry

 This is a sample repository used by the [JHipster Registry](https://github.com/jhipster/jhipster-registry).